jononovo/Agent213-v1-Rabbit/docs/step-by-step-guide-creating-new-nodes.md

 2. **UI Component**: Renders the node in the workflow editor
 3. **Executor**: Handles the runtime logic when the node executes

 The system uses a central registry (`nodeRegistry.ts`) that discovers and loads node definitions dynamically, making them available throughout the application.
+This registry is the single source of truth for node information, ensuring consistency across the application.

 ## File Structure